-Golden Stars Assembly
+Stars Assembly

-The weekly Golden Star assembly provides the children with the opportunity to share their efforts and achievement with all children and staff.
-The Golden Stars board displays certificates made by teachers about hard work, usually related to positive behaviour or attitudes and a photograph of the child.
+The weekly Golden Star and Rainbow Star assembly provide the children with the opportunity to share their efforts and achievement with all children and staff.
+The Stars display-board displays a photograph of chosen children and certificates made by teachers and about hard work, usually related to positive behaviour or attitudes are sent home.
 The Head teacher also chooses a Golden Star.
-The Golden Stars have 'Afternoon Tea' with the Head teacher in the staff room in recognition of their achievements.
+The Golden Stars have a 'Tea-party' with the Head teacher in the staff room in recognition of their achievements.
+Rainbow Stars have a treat in the Rainbow Room with our Nurture TA.

-• Wow moments
+Wow moments

-The weekly Monday assembly provide the opportunity for parents and children to share their efforts and achievements outside of school, such as learning to ride a bike, or gaining a certificate/reward from a club or special activity.
+The weekly Monday assembly provide the opportunity for parents and children to share their efforts and achievements outside of school, such as learning to ride a bike, or doing a kind deed.